Thought leadership marketing has emerged as one of the most powerful ways for brands to establish their authority and grow.

 You can’t just become a thought leader overnight, out of nowhere.
 You need tons of credibility and a massive following to succeed at thought leadership marketing.

-Before the digital era, you could establish yourself as a thought leader by creating whitepapers or writing books about your area of expertise.
+With traditional media before the digital era, you could establish yourself as a thought leader by creating white papers or writing books about your area of expertise.

-With the advent of online media, you have more strategies at your disposal.
-You can leverage the power of thought leadership marketing using the content you create.
+With the advent of online and social media, you have more strategies at your disposal.
+You can leverage the power of thought leadership marketing using the content types you create.

 Here are some ways you can establish your brand as a thought leader in your industry: